ironhack-labs/lab-ironbeers/README.md

 ## Iteration 1 - Layout

 Our starter code brings the basic configuration to run our server.
-The `/` route is set to render the `index` file, but first we need to create our layout.
+The `/` route is set to render the `index` file, but first, we need to create our layout.

 Inside the `views` folder, create a `layout.hbs` file.
 Our layout should look like this: